usegalaxy-eu/website/_posts/2020-10-22-eosc-newsletter.md

 - CellProfiler tools integrated into Galaxy,
 - 'Drug Design and Screening against SARS-CoV-2 Mpro' using Galaxy,
 - the latest Galaxy workflows in COVID-19 research,
-- the ChemicalToolbox paper by Simon Bray,
+- the ChemicalToolbox paper by Simon Bray and others,
 - the Pulsar Network as a distributed job execution system,
 - preprints about teaching practices during lock-down using Galaxy,
 - preprint about Training Infrastructure as a Service,